-The mission of CIU is to identify and investigate for prosecution criminal organizations and individuals engaged in fraud schemes that target insurance companies.
+The mission of the Office of the Insurance Commissioner’s (OIC) Criminal Investigations Unit (CIU) is to identify and investigate, for prosecution, criminal organizations and individuals engaged in fraud schemes that target insurance companies.

 Investigating insurance fraud with state Insurance Commissioner Mike Kreidler

 Insurance fraud: The crime you pay for

 CIU's Report to the Legislature

 Under RCW 48.135.100 (leg.wa.gov), the commissioner is tasked with regularly reporting CIU’s activities to the Legislature.
 The report includes recommendations from the insurance fraud advisory board, cases referred for prosecution, convictions, how much money was recovered by the unit and other details about our actions.

 Part of CIU’s mission is also to discourage fraud by educating consumers how to recognize and prevent fraud.
 Our director speaks frequently at events to increase awareness of insurance fraud and how to avoid it.
 Presentations are designed for civic groups, chambers of commerce and members of the insurance industry.
 We also give presentations for the public, private organizations, law enforcement, fire investigators and government agencies.